Willeede/thinkalike_project/docs/onboarding/ONBOARDING_GUIDE.md

 * **Technology enhances user freedom:** Technology empowers users to make informed choices and control their digital experience.
 * **Data is a tool for empowerment:** Data is used transparently to provide valuable insights and to enhance user agency, not to manipulate or control users.
-* **UI validates ethical implementation:** The UI serves as a "validation framework component" to better align code implementation with real user experience, and to ensure ethical data handling practices.
+* **UI validates ethical implementation:** The UI serves as a "validation framework component” to better align code implementation with real user experience, and to ensure ethical data handling practices.

 ## Core Values